sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 given permission to moderate or administer course discussions through a set of discussion administration roles.

-.. note:: Options for moderating discussions are only available when members of the discussion administrators work in a web browser.
-The edX mobile apps do not currently offer moderation options.

-.. note:: Not all options for moderating discussions are available when
-.. discussions are accessed using the edX mobile apps.
-For information about
-.. the differences between discussions on the edx.org site and in the mobile
-.. apps, see :ref:`Discussions on Mobile Apps`.

 .. note:: The course team members that you set up in Studio or on the Instructor Dashboard in the LMS are not granted discussion administration roles automatically.
 Only people who have a discussion administration role